MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-change-vat-setup-in-journals.md

 ---
-title: How to: Change VAT Setup in Journals | Microsoft Docs
+title: How to Change VAT Setup in Journals | Microsoft Docs
 description: You can add VAT setup information to journal lines if needed.
 If you enter items without VAT, you do not need to remove VAT setup information manually.
 author: SorenGP